kepawni/serge/README.md

 ```

 These fields need a parameter for passing the aggregate ID, so we use
 `id: ID!` as a hard-coded convention.
-The return type of these fields
+The return types of these fields
-match their names and are non-nullable, which is also a fixed
+must match their names and are non-nullable, which is also a fixed
 convention.
 This way, we now have declared the aggregates available in
 our model and can now turn to the commands they are supposed to handle.

 ### Define commands per aggregate

+So, we define another `type` for each of the aggregates and add our
+commands as fields.

 ```
 type Invoice {